Inference of the cosmic rest-frame from supernovae Ia: The supernova sample

 When assuming a velocity of $v_o/c = 0.00123$ (\citet{PlanckI}), we recover the values of $\Bar{z}$ given by \citet{Steinhardt2020} for $z>0.1$ within a numerical uncertainty of about $10^{-6}$.
 For smaller redshifts the difference to the catalogued $\Bar{z}$ is significantly larger, both when taking peculiar velocities into account (as described above) and when omitting them.

 However, reconstructing peculiar velocities from density fields requires the knowledge of the cosmic rest-frame.
 Because the goal of our work is to find this rest-frame, peculiar velocities of the emitter are difficult to include in a consistent way.
-For this reason we only include peculiar velocity corrections as a consistency check in our analysis, with the goal to get an estimate for their influence on our dipole values.
+For this reason, we only include peculiar velocity corrections as a consistency check in our analysis, with the goal to get an estimate for their influence on our dipole values.

-\citet{Steinhardt2020} adjusted the distance moduli $\mu$ such that a fit yields a value of $70$ km/s/Mpc for $H_0$.
+\citet{Steinhardt2020} adjusted the value of M in the distance moduli $\mu$ such that a fit yields a value of $70$ km/s/Mpc for $H_0$.
 We changed the absolute magnitude such that our fit agrees with $H_0 = 73.2 \ \text{km/s/Mpc}$ in line with \citet{Riess2021}, when not including any peculiar motions of the sources and fixing the Solar peculiar motion to the value inferred from the CMB \citep{PlanckI}.